High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: Introduction

-Due to the challenges in probing jets embedded deep inside a star, neutrinos have been of interest as one of the possible messengers \citep[e.g.,][]{Meszaros:2001ms,Razzaque:2002kb,Razzaque:2004yv,Ando:2005xi,Horiuchi:2007xi}.
+Due to the challenges in probing jets embedded deep inside a star, neutrinos have been of interest as one of the possible messengers \citep[e.g.,][]{MW2001,Razzaque:2002kb,Razzaque:2004yv,Ando:2005xi,Horiuchi:2007xi}.
 The signatures are often called precursor neutrinos for successful jets and orphan neutrinos for choked jets.
 However, neutrino production is likely to be inefficient in radiation-dominated jets as shown in \cite{MuraseIoka2013} (see their Fig.~3), where high-luminosity GRB jets propagating in a Wolf-Rayet (WR) star were essentially excluded as precursor/orphan neutrino sources.
-This is especially the case for slow jets including collimated jets where the jet is radiation dominated\footnote{Note that \cite{MuraseIoka2013} provide generic criteria for a given shock radius and the Lorentz factor at this radius, which should be determined by simulations or data.
-Importantly, in contrast to previous works \citep{Meszaros:2001ms,Razzaque:2003uw,Razzaque:2004yv,Ando:2005xi}, they largely exclude cosmic-ray acceleration in typical GRB jets, especially after the collimation point, where the jet is radiation dominated and the Lorentz factor is only a few, independent of the maximum attainable Lorentz factor.
-The descriptions about \cite{MuraseIoka2013} by \citet{Guarini2022} are incorrect and misleading, and the conclusions are essentially in agreement for given pre-collimated jet parameters and WR progenitors.
-The allowed parameter space corresponds to that unexplored by \citet{Guarini2022}.}.
+This is especially the case for slow jets including collimated jets where the jet is radiation dominated\footnote{Note that \citet{MuraseIoka2013} provide generic criteria for a given shock radius and the Lorentz factor at this radius, which should be determined by simulations or data.
+Importantly, in contrast to previous works \citep{MW2001,Razzaque:2003uw,Razzaque:2004yv,Ando:2005xi}, they largely exclude cosmic-ray acceleration in typical GRB jets, especially after the collimation point, where the jet is radiation dominated and the Lorentz factor is only a few, independent of the maximum attainable Lorentz factor. \citet{Guarini:2022uyp} argue that their results are contrary to \citet{MuraseIoka2013}, which is incorrect. \citet{MuraseIoka2013} actually showed that shock acceleration in slow jets in a WR star is unlikely, while the allowed parameter space essentially corresponds to that unexplored by \citet{Guarini:2022uyp}.}.
 Except for special situations of subshock formation \citep{GG2021}, the radiation constraint is so severe that fast jet acceleration and/or extended material are necessary \citep{MuraseIoka2013}.
 Jets inside much more extended material, e.g., blue supergiants (BSGs), red supergiants (RSGs), and circumstellar material, have been considered in the literature \citep{Senno:2015tsn, He:2018lwb, Guarini:2022uyp,Soker2021}.
 For example, uncollimated jets can be expected for low-luminosity GRBs \citep{Senno:2015tsn} and jets from supermassive black hole mergers \citep{Yuan:2021jjt}.
 In the protomagnetar model, the outflow can achieve large Lorentz factors especially at late times \citep{Metzger2011a}, which we focus upon in this work.